Our courses

 Students will learn how to engage in difficult conversations about race, stand up against racism, and know what to do if they experience or witness it, creating a more inclusive and supportive school environment.

-STAFF TRAINING
+teachers TRAINING

 The programme offers a strong foundational knowledge of how historical and systemic disparities have developed over time, and highlights the vital role educators play in either perpetuating or challenging these inequalities.